SojaIntegral/Potato-Spells-Tweaks/src/main/resources/data/potatospellbookstweaks/tags/entity_type/race_system/readme.md

 **Every mob must have only one race**

+## Player:
+- Have no attribute changes
+- Does not get random bonus

-## Humans:
+## Human:
 - Have average attributes
-- This race is used only for players

-## Dragonborn:
-- Have high resistances, just like dragons, but failed to succeed their immense magical talents
-- Dragonborn are slightly above humans in overall strength
+- Use this for players if you want them to have random bonuses

 ## Humanoids:
 - Have some weaknesses and strengths, but are very balanced